 Visitor Q first published by Movie Gazette

 In 1968, Pier Paolo Pasolini made Teorema (or Theorem), in which, by depicting a middle-class family torn apart by the arrival of a mysterious stranger who seduces each of its members, the Marxist director launched an effectively shocking onslaught on the traditional values of the bourgeoisie.
-Teorema was very much a film of its times, and a later American attempt at a remake, Down and Out in Beverly Hills (1986), proved anodyne by comparison.
+Teorema was very much a film of its times, and a later American attempt at s similar plot type, Down and Out in Beverly Hills (1986) – in fact a remake of Jean Renoir’s Boudu Saved From Drowning (1932), the granddaddy of all these films – proved anodyne by comparison.
 With Visitor Q, however, Takashi Miike has not only successfully transplanted Pasolini’s concept to post-millennial Japan, but also broken enough social and cultural taboos to make the jaws of even the most jaded modern viewers drop in scandalised disbelief – if, of course, they can stop grinning.
 Visitor Q features scenes of incest, sodomy, heroin use, intrafamilial violence, prostitution, murder, necrophilia, and, for want of a better phrase, graphic lactation – and all that in a family comedy.

 Like The Happiness of the Katakuris (which Miike made in the same year), Visitor Q is a surreal dramatisation of the social problems which beset the traditional Japanese family.
 Kiyoshi (Kenochi Endo) is an emasculated, out-of-work TV reporter who hopes to get his job back and reconnect with his children by using them as the subjects of a reality filmpiece on today’s teenagers.
 Miki (Fujiko), Kiyoshi’s daughter, has run away from home and turns tricks to all comers – even Kiyoshi himself.
 Takuya (Jun Muto), Kiyoshi’s son, is constantly bullied, and takes out his aggression on his mother Keiko (Shungiko Uchida) with a collection of canes.
 Keiko shoots heroin to relieve the pain, and sells her body to support her habit.
 The family is so profoundly dysfunctional that a Pasolini-style visitor could not possibly tear them further apart – so instead the cool stranger who comes to stay with them (Kazushi Watanabe) knocks some sense into Kiyoshi and Miki, gets Keiko’s maternal juices flowing again, and proves the old adage that the family which slays together, stays together.